The Project Finance Law Review: Completion Guarantees

-One issue that raises concerns is whether the proceeds of foreclosure of the guarantees or sale of the relevant collateral could be directly vested onto the lenders or their agents, instead of passing through a court or a bidding process.
-Under Argentine Law it is possible to achieve such direct vesting under certain circumstances and conditions.
+One issue that raises concerns is whether the proceeds of foreclosure of the guarantees or sale of the relevant collateral could be directly vested in the lenders or their agents, instead of passing through a court or a bidding process.
+Under Argentine law it is possible to achieve such direct vesting under certain circumstances and conditions.

 In certain industries or sectors of the economy, particularly when the national state has a strategic view on it, the sale of the project requires a prior authorisation to be given by the governmental authorities who are directly interested in the technical and financial situation of the new owner or operator.

 Sectors related to oil and gas or public service concessions are typical cases in which this situation appears.
 The issue of how to address the step-in rights of the lenders in these situations has been discussed in the past to the satisfaction of lenders and borrowers, and the requirements of applicable laws and concerns of the public authorities have been dealt with by formulas satisfactory to all the parties involved.